 Where to Use, What to Expect

 Use Milorganite as a general fertilizer to promote healthy turfgrass growth, without the peaks and valleys of growth and color associated with readily soluble nitrogen.
 Milorganite Greens Grade is well suited for closely-mowed golf greens, and Milorganite Classic is suitable for fairways and lawns.
 Both have excellent physical properties, making application easy.
 Expect long-lasting growth and color with very little nitrogen leaching.
 Make monthly applications at the rate of 20 pounds per 1000 square feet, or higher rates less frequently.
-Milorganite is excellent in spoon feeding programs because it has a moderately low analysis, so it can be applied easily at low rate of nitrogen.
+Milorganite is excellent in spoon feeding programs because it has a moderately low analysis, so it can be applied easily at a low rate of nitrogen.

 Provide phosphorus where avoiding phosphorus leaching to adjoining waters is critical